-We have assumed two oscillators having the same mass and frequency, and ignored high-order terms of $\hat Q_{A, B}$.
-Here $\omega_g$ is equal to $\sqrt{G m/d^3}$ when the two oscillators have a mean separation $d$ much larger than their size, which is the case for mesoscopic levitating test masses considered in Refs.\,\cite{Bose2017, Marletto2017, Qvarfort2018}.
-For macroscopic test-mass oscillators of gram or kilogram scale, their separation can be made comparable to their size and yet not affected by e.g. the Casimir effect.
-In this case, we have
+Here we have assumed two mirrors having the same mechanical frequency and mass $m_A=m_B=m$.
+The characteristic gravitational interaction frequency $\omega_g$ is equal to $\sqrt{G m/d^3}$ when the two mirrors have a mean separation $d$ much larger than their size, which is the case for mesoscopic levitating masses considered in Refs.\,\cite{Bose2017, Marletto2017, Qvarfort2018, Delic2020}.
+For macroscopic test mass mirrors of gram or kilogram scale, their separation can be made comparable to their size (yet not affected by e.g. the Casimir force), and we have

-which does not explicitly depend on the mass of the oscillators.
-The form factor $\Lambda$ is determined by the geometry of two oscillators.
-It is equal to $\pi/3$ for two spheres with the mean separation equal to twice of the radius, and we assume it is equal to 2.0, which is a good approximation for two closely-located disks with the radius being 1.5 times its thickness (see Appendix \ref{app:geometry} for more details).
+which does not explicitly depend on the mirror mass.
+The form factor $\Lambda$ is determined by the geometry of two mirrors.
+It is $\pi/3$ for two spheres with the mean separation equal to twice of the radius, and we assume $\Lambda = 2.0$ throughout the paper, which is a good approximation for two closely-located disks with the radius being 1.5 times its thickness (see Appendix \ref{app:geometry} for details).

 Solving the Heisenberg equations of motion results in the following frequency domain input-output relation for cavity A (similarly for cavity B):